alexkisielewicz/photo-adventures/README.md

 - [#29](https://github.com/alexkisielewicz/photo-adventures/issues/29) As Site User, I can get recommendations to read similar posts on the blog so that I can read stories that are in my interest range
 - [#35](https://github.com/alexkisielewicz/photo-adventures/issues/35) As Site User, I can view a list of all posts written in specific category so that I can read the posts from categories that I am interested in
 - [#37](https://github.com/alexkisielewicz/photo-adventures/issues/37) As Site User, I can share interesting posts on popular social media platforms so that my friends can learn about posts that I enjoyed reading
-- [#40](https://github.com/alexkisielewicz/photo-adventures/issues/40) As Site User, I can check image dimensions, format, and file size before user upload new image so that I have full control on what files are uploaded to the cloud

 ## Wireframes